shenhuiying2017/azure-docs.es-es/articles/service-fabric/service-fabric-cluster-resource-manager-defragmentation-metrics.md

 <properties
-   pageTitle="Desfragmentación de métricas en Azure Service Fabric | Microsoft Azure" description="Información general del uso de la desfragmentación o el empaquetado como estrategia para métricas en Service Fabric" services="service-fabric" documentationCenter=".net" authors="masnider"
+   pageTitle="Defragmentation of Metrics in Azure Service Fabric | Microsoft Azure" description="An overview of using defragmentation or packing as a strategy for metrics in Service Fabric" services="service-fabric" documentationCenter=".net" authors="masnider"